sunnyvagnozzi/Braneworld-extra-dimensions/README.md

     $ sbatch braneworld.sl

 The script runs 8 chains in parallel on 1 node, using 4 cores/chain (Cori has 32 cores per node) for 40 minutes (which is more than enough to get a convergence R-1 way better than 0.01.

-If you want to run on the NERSC supercomputer [Edison](http://www.nersc.gov/users/computational-systems/edison/) I recommend instead running 6 chains (i.e. change "-n 8" to "-n 6" in braneworld.sl).
+If you want to run on the NERSC supercomputer [Edison](http://www.nersc.gov/users/computational-systems/edison/) we recommend instead running 6 chains (i.e. change "-n 8" to "-n 6" in braneworld.sl).
 You can also use hyperthreading but you don't gain much in terms of running time.

 ## plots